-- (a) An agency may issue a guidance document without following the procedures set forth in Sections 304 through 308.
-A guidance document does not have the force of law. - (b) An agency that proposes to rely on a guidance document to the detriment of a person in any administrative proceeding must afford the person a fair opportunity to contest the legality or wisdom of positions taken in the document.
+(a) An agency may issue a guidance document without following the procedures set forth

+1 in Sections 304 through 308.

+- (b) An agency that proposes to rely on a guidance document to the detriment of a person in any administrative proceeding must afford the person a fair opportunity to contest the legality or wisdom of positions taken in the document.
 The agency may not use a guidance document to foreclose consideration of issues raised in the document. - (c) A guidance document may contain binding instructions to agency staff members if at an appropriate stage in the administrative process, the agency's procedures provide affected persons an adequate opportunity to contest positions taken in the document. - (d) If an agency proposes to act in an adjudication at variance with a position expressed in a guidance document, it shall provide a reasonable explanation for the variance.
-If an affected person in an adjudication may have reasonably relied on the agency's position, the explanation must include a reasonable justification for the agency's conclusion that the need for the variance outweighs the affected person's reliance interests. - (f)e) An agency shall maintain an index of all of its currently effective guidance documents, publish the index on its website, make all guidance documents available to the public as provided in Section 201(1), and file the index with the [publisher] [annually] as required by Section 201(n).
-The agency may not rely on a guidance document or cite it as precedent against any party to a proceeding, unless the guidance document is published on the agency website as required by Section 201(1).
+If an affected person in an adjudication may have reasonably relied on the agency's position, the explanation must include a reasonable justification for the agency's conclusion that the need for the variance outweighs the affected person's reliance interests. - (e) An agency shall maintain an index of all of its currently effective guidance documents, publish the index on its website, make all guidance documents available to the public as provided in Section 201(I), and file the index with the [publisher] [annually] as required by Section 201(n).
+The agency may not rely on a guidance document or cite it as precedent against any party to a proceeding, unless the guidance document is published on the agency website as required by Section 201(I). - (f) A guidance document may be considered by a presiding officer or final decision maker in an agency adjudication but it does not bind the presiding officer and the final decision maker in the exercise of discretion. - (g) A person may petition an agency under Section 317 to adopt a rule in place of a

+1 guidance document.

-1 (g)1) A guidance document may be considered by a presiding officer or final decision 2 maker in an agency adjudication but it does not bind the presiding officer and the final decision 3 maker in the exercise of discretion.
-4 (h)g) A person may petition an agency under Section 317 to adopt a rule in place of a 5 guidance document.
-6 (i)h) A person may petition an agency to revise or repeal a guidance document.
-Not later 7 than [60] days after submission of the petition, the agency shall: 8 (1) revise or repeal the guidance document; 9 (2) initiate a proceeding for the purpose of considering a revision or repeal; or 10 (3) deny the petition in a record and state its reasons for the denial.
+- 2 (h) A person may petition an agency to revise or repeal a guidance document.
+Not later 3 than [60] days after submission of the petition, the agency shall: - (1) revise or repeal the guidance document; - (2) initiate a proceeding for the purpose of considering a revision or repeal; or - (3) deny the petition in a record and state its reasons for the denial.